Rory M. Christian, Chair and CEO

 The Office of Administration also works closely with the New York State Office of Information Technology Services (OITS) to develop and support the Department's hardware and software network.
 Key functions include systems security, planning, development and maintenance; user training and technological support; Geographic Information Systems (GIS) services; and application development and maintenance.

 The Office of Consumer Services represents the voice of the consumer for all activities overseen by the Commission.
 This position ensures that regulated energy, telecommunications and water utilities, as well as third-party energy providers, comply with relevant regulations and adhere to best practices in regards to the services provided to mass market consumers, with a particular focus on low income and special needs consumers.
 The Office of Consumer Services takes and resolves consumer complaints and utilizes consumer input to develop consumer policy.
-The Advocate, through its external channels and established Consumer Advisory Council, represents all relevant consumer interests at the Commission.

 The Office of Consumer Services develops and implements policies and tools to facilitate consumer engagement in energy usage and purchase decisions.
 It also is responsible for retail access and ESCO matters with the exception of compliance, including policy issues and market development.